Natural pinnacle of my wandering through China.

 It caused a stream of happiness recharging our will to explore more.

 This was amazing, so before we knew, it was late afternoon – time to get down.

 ...and kept descending towards the hotel.
-There we had a good supper, and called it a day.
+There, we had a good supper and called it a day.

-However, as further we descended to the canyon, things changed...
+However, as we descended further to the canyon, things changed...

 ...in a bit, we were rewarded with scenery that topped everything we saw over the last days.

 The way from the canyon was a staircase either carved in, or extending from a vertical wall – this was a thrilling section.

 The disadvantage of it was that it was rather crowded at places.